LibreTexts/ngshare/docs/appendix/jupyterlab_extensions.rst

 What’s Done
 ^^^^^^^^^^^
-* All functionality is there.
+* All functionality is there
 * Unit tests
 * Some styling